-Ayurvedic medicine (“Ayurveda” for short) is one of the world's oldest holistic (“whole-body”) healing systems.
-It was developed more than 3,000 years ago in India.
+Ayurveda (a Sanskrit word that means "science of life" or "knowledge of life") is one of the world's oldest whole-body healing systems.
+It was developed more than 5,000 years ago in India.

-It’s based on the belief that health and wellness depend on a delicate balance between the mind, body, and spirit.
-Its main goal is to promote good health, not fight disease.
+Ayurveda is based on the belief that health and wellness depend on a delicate balance between the mind, body, spirit, and environment.
+The main goal of ayurvedic medicine is to promote good health and prevent, not fight, disease.
 But treatments may be geared toward specific health problems.

 Ayurveda and Your Life Energy